mstbardia/MementoSharp/README.md

-Memento is design pattern that capture object internal state , so the object can be restored to this state later. this project provide a extension on object type that create multiple snapshot of your object and restore state by snapshot id whenever the object is exist.
+Memento is design pattern that capture object internal state , so the object can be restored to this state later. this project provide a extension on object type that create multiple snapshot of your object and restore state by snapshot id as long as the object exist.